KarelPeeters/HwLang/design/design.md

 ### Compilation output

-* allow the user to select a set of top-level module to export
+* allow the user to select a set of top-level modules to export
   * top-level modules can't have any generic parameters
   * each one becomes one of the roots of the elaboration tree
   * dump everything into a single file or spread across multiple?